-Lack of multi-agency working and information management
+Theme 1: Lack of multi-agency working and information management

 A lack of multi-agency working and poor information management was identified in 73% (24/33) of the DHRs.
 The most common recommendations were targeted towards education (11 DHRs) and Children's Social Care (10 DHRs).
-The recommendations highlighted the need for: improved gathering, reporting, and sharing of information to and from partner agencies, as well as better intra-agency communication and co-ordination (10 DHRs), improved recording, maintenance and reviewing of information (10 DHRs), improved dissemination of information to the public regarding DVA (10 DHRs), better referral processes (5 DHRs), increasing professional knowledge around roles and responsibilities (2 DHRs), providing families with information relating to their case (1 DHR), and establishing more effective processes for case allocation (1 DHR).
+The recommendations most often highlighted the need for:

+- improved gathering, reporting, and sharing of information to and from partner agencies, as well as better intra-agency communication and co-ordination (10 DHRs), - improved recording, maintenance and reviewing of information (10 DHRs), - improved dissemination of information to the public regarding domestic violence and abuse (DVA) (10 DHRs), - better referral processes (5 DHRs), - increasing professional knowledge around roles and responsibilities (2 DHRs), - providing families with information relating to their case (1 DHR), - establishing more effective processes for case allocation (1 DHR).